 Magnetic Field Lines

 The magnetic field lines depict the strength of the magnet.
 For a strong magnet, this magnetic field will cover a larger area.
-As you can see in the image above, all the magnetic field lines seem to diverge or converge and two points… the north and the south poles of the magnet.
+As you can see in the image above, all the magnetic field lines seem to diverge or converge at the poles.
 This signifies that the external magnetic field of a magnet is strongest in this region.

 Properties of Magnetic Field Lines